MarylandSaves will require eligible employers to establish a retirement savings plan for their employees

 Will MarylandSaves be effective?

 As this average account balance suggests, auto-enrollment IRA plans may not be successfully setting up every individual for long-term retirement security.
-However, it’s important to note that employers do have options when it comes to offering a qualified retirement plan in the state of Maryland—including offering a 401(k) plan to employees.
+However, employers do have options when it comes to offering a qualified retirement plan in the state of Maryland, including offering a 401(k) plan to employees.

 When analyzing how to save for retirement, it’s important to compare MarylandSaves to your other options and check for any investment fees and available services.
 To help you evaluate your options, here’s a list of additional resources:

 Looking to offer an affordable, accessible 401(k) in Maryland?
-Click here for more information about Human Interest.
+Signup for a demo here.